HenrikBengtsson/my-paragliding-setup/blueflyvario/docs/BFVDesktop.md

 BST BFK BFL BFP BAC BAD BTH BFQ BFI BSQ BSI BFS BOL BOS BRM BVL BOM BOF BQH BRB BPT BUR BLD BR2 BHV BHT BBZ BZT BSM BUP BTT BDM BQS BGL BSN BFN BMP BPN
 ...
 ```

-From this output, we can tell that the firmware of v22.2 release 566.
-From <https://www.blueflyvario.com/files/v22/>, we can see that it was
-released on 2022-10-08.